tzalex/GettingCleaningData_Project/CodeBook.md

 ### Step 5
 AVERAGE OF EACH VARIABLE FOR EACH ACTIVITY AND EACH SUBJECT, mean of each variable for each activity and each subject and add again the activity label.
 Export tidyData as a text file (aggregate, write.table commands)

+## run_analysis variables

-activityLabels: data from the downloaded file "activity_labels"
+1. activityLabels: data from the downloaded file "activity_labels"

-features: data from the downloaded file "features"
+2. features: data from the downloaded file "features"

-subjectTest: data from the downloaded file "subject_test" in the folder "test"
+3. subjectTest: data from the downloaded file "subject_test" in the folder "test"

-xTest: data from the downloaded file "X_test" in the folder "test"
+4. xTest: data from the downloaded file "X_test" in the folder "test"

-yTest: data from the downloaded file "y_test" in the folder "test"
+5. yTest: data from the downloaded file "y_test" in the folder "test"

-subjectTrain: data from the downloaded file "subject_train" in the folder "train"
+6. subjectTrain: data from the downloaded file "subject_train" in the folder "train"

-xTrain: data from the downloaded file "X_train" in the folder "train"
+7. xTrain: data from the downloaded file "X_train" in the folder "train"

-yTrain: data from the downloaded file "y_train" in the folder "train"
+8. yTrain: data from the downloaded file "y_train" in the folder "train"

-testData: xTest, yTest and subjectTest data
+9. testData: xTest, yTest and subjectTest data

-trainData: xTrain, yTrain and subjectTrain data
+10. trainData: xTrain, yTrain and subjectTrain data

-allData: testData and trainData
+11. allData: testData and trainData

-allData2: only the desired columns (mean and standard deviation)
+12. allData2: only the desired columns (mean and standard deviation)

-allData3: add acitivity label at the end of the table in order to understand the activity
+13. allData3: add acitivity label at the end of the table in order to understand the activity

-tidyData: final data
+14. tidyData: final data